knuesel/typst-minideck/lib/colors.typ

 // When given by value, a partial scheme can be given: missing fields or fields
 // with value `auto` will be taken from the default scheme.
 // If `reverse` is `true`, the order of shades is reversed.
+// The accents can be reordered by passing an array of indices to `arrange`:
+// the accent array will be indexed at these indices to produce a new array.
 #let color-scheme(
   base: auto,
   shades: auto,
   accents: auto,
+  arrange: none,
   reverse: false,
 ) = {
   // This function takes fields as parameters instead of a dict, to present